-A resident begins the first full year of Urology at UWHC, AFCH, Meriter, and the VA.
+A resident begins the first full year of Urology at UWHC, AFCH, Eastpark Medical Center (EMC), and the VA.
 Rotations are divided into 6-week blocks.
-One rotation is spent on the UWHC Blue team, one on UWHC Consults/Clinics rotations, one on Night Float, two rotations on the AFCH Pediatric Urology team, and two on the VA team.
+One rotation is spent on the UWHC Blue team, one on the EMC Outpatient Clinic rotation, one on the UWHC Consults/Clinics rotations, one on Night Float, two rotations on the AFCH Pediatric Urology team, and two on the VA team.
 The UWHC Blue team focuses on benign urologic diseases, the UWHC Night Float resident is in-house five-six nights a week, and the Consults/Clinic resident covers inpatient and Emergency Department calls when not in various sub-specialty clinics.
+The resident on the EMC Outpatient Clinic rotation will spend weekdays in various Urology subspecialty clinics at that venue.
 Pediatric urology is the focus of the AFCH rotation, and the VA team manages the urologic needs of the veteran population.
 Each junior resident will work with senior residents on their rotation.
 Residents spend a minimum of 2 half-days per week in clinic focusing on the fundamentals of benign adult and pediatric urology.
 Residents see both new and follow-up patients and each patient interaction is supervised by the attending faculty.